joelsvensson/cldemo-automation-ansible/README.md

 This folder contains variables applied across groups of servers, written in yaml format.
 We use variables in the `all` group to define our entire layer 3 fabric and leave it up to the templates to select the appropriate variables.
 In a more complicated infrastructure, we can create group-specific variable files to spread out the

 ### `roles/`
 This contains the tasks that can be applied to host groups.
 Each role contains up to four folders.
-In this demo, we deploy the quagga and ifupdown2 roles on our switches and servers, ifupdown on both servers, and apache only on server02.
+In this demo, we deploy the frr and ifupdown2 roles on our switches and servers, ifupdown on both servers, and apache only on server02.

  * `tasks/main.yml` - list of actual tasks to be applied
  * `handlers/main.yml` - list of handlers to be called when tasks result in a change (such as restarting daemons when config changes)